 Some of the resources that have been mentioned and encouraged by the department include the American Dairy Association, US Breastfeeding Committee, American Dietetic Association and “Let’s Move.”
 The “Ounce Of Prevention Is Worth A Pound” toolkit is also a great resource to help parents prevent childhood obesity.
 It provides an easy to follow program that simplifies monitoring nutrition and physical activity.
 If followed, you might be able to find lower health insurance rates in Ohio.

 Getting at least an hour of physical activity each day is highly recommended.
 This should be the minimum amount of time utilized.
 This hour can be divided into shorter increments such as three 20-minute sessions or six 10-minute sessions.
 If you have a break time at lunch (from work), use a portion of that time to take a walk outside or inside a building or your office.
+Walking 10,000 steps per day is a challenging, but very attainable goal.

 Unless you have more than five flights of stairs, skip the elevator (with doctor’s permission of course!).
 Can you ride a bicycle to your place of employment or walk to work?
 You can also skip the closest parking space when you’re out shopping and pick a spot several rows away.
 But I have to admit…I do that and other family members are not happy about it!
 So proceed at your own risk, especially when the temperature is under 20 degrees!